Sri Lankan elephant

 S

 The range of this species is limited to Sri Lanka Island off the southern coast of India, where a small population of these elephants inhabit a natural reserve called the Peak Wilderness Sanctuary.
-The Sri Lankan elephants are found in different habitats such as open grasslands, forested regions, open savannas as well as marshes and lake shores.
+Sri Lankan elephants are found in different habitats including grasslands, dry and moist forests, dry thorn forest, montane forests, scrublands, flooded grasslands and cultivated areas.

-The Sri Lankan elephants are highly social animals.
-They are known to form matriarchal herds of 12 - 20 individuals.
+Sri Lankan elephants are highly social animals.
+They are known to form matriarchal herds of 12-20 individuals.
 These social units consist of related females and are led by the oldest female.
 There are 2 types of herds: nursing units, made up of lactating females and their offspring; and juvenile care units, composed of females and juveniles.
-These elephants are migratory animals, travelling strict routes between the wet and dry seasons, determined by the monsoon season.
+These elephants are migratory animals, traveling strict routes between the wet and dry seasons, determined by the monsoon season.
 While migrating, the oldest member of the herd usually remembers the route and guides the group on their way.
-However, due to expansion of human settlements, these animals have been known to come across and destruct farms on their ancient migratory routes.
-They are active both day and night, but many of them sleep under large trees in the day time.
+They are active both day and night, but many of them sleep under large trees in the daytime.
+Like all Asian elephants, the Sri Lankan subspecies communicates using visual, acoustic and chemical signals.
+At least fourteen different vocal and acoustic signals have been described, which include some low-frequency calls that contain infrasonic frequencies.

-As herbivores, the Sri Lankan elephant mainly consumes grasses, leaves, shoots, barks, fruits, nuts, seeds and other vegetation.
+Sri Lankan elephants are herbivores (graminivores, folivores, frugivores, granivores).
+They mainly consume grasses, leaves, shoots, fruits, nuts, seeds, and other vegetation.

-There is no exact information about the mating system in Sri Lankan elephants, although their close relatives, Asian elephants, are polygynous.
+There is no exact information about the mating system of Sri Lankan elephants, although their close relatives, Asian elephants, are polygynous.
 These animals can mate at any time of the year.
 Gestation period lasts for 22 months, yielding a single baby, which weighs approximately 100 kg.
 The newborn elephant is usually cared by both its mother and other females of the herd, which are called 'aunties'.
 Calves live with their mothers for up to 5 years, after which they are independent.
 Males disperse, whereas females continue living with the herd.
-Females of this species are sexually mature at 10 years old, producing offspring with intervals of 4 - 6 years.
+Females of this species become reproductively mature at 10 years of age, producing offspring with intervals of 4-6 years.

-According to the IUCN Red List, the total number of Sri Lankan elephants’ population is 2,500-4,000 individuals.
-Overall, the Asian elephant is classified as Endangered (EN) on the IUCN Red List.
+According to the IUCN Red List, the total number of Sri Lankan elephants’ population is 5,879 individuals.
+Presently, this subspecies is not included in the IUCN Red List and its conservation status has not been evaluated.

-Elephant domestication on Sri Lanka has a rather long history, starting with times of Sinhalese Kings, who kept these animals for military purposes as well as demonstration of their monarchical power.
-Some chieftains, who would capture elephants for the Sinhala kings, were permitted to keep 1 - 2 elephants themselves.
-In course of time, tradition of elephant domestication was continued by Portuguese and the Dutch, reaching our time.
-Currently, these animals are still privately kept for different purposes such as logging, construction, tourism, ceremonies or temple work.
+Elephant domestication in Sri Lanka has a rather long history, starting with the times of Sinhalese Kings, who kept these animals for military purposes as well as demonstration of their monarchical power.
+Some chieftains, who would capture elephants for the Sinhala kings, were permitted to keep 1-2 elephants themselves.
+In the course of time, the tradition of elephant domestication was continued by the Portuguese and the Dutch, reaching our time.
+Currently, these animals are still privately kept for different purposes such as logging, construction, tourism, ceremonies, or temple work.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...